AlyssaMalinoff/Preppy/README.md

 # Preppy (Recipe Warehouse MVP)

+Preppy is a CLI-first recipe workflow tool.
+The current MVP helps you ingest and clean recipes from PDFs so your recipe database stays structured, searchable, and ready for future meal-planning and grocery-list features.

+## Project overview

-This project currently focuses on:
+Preppy currently focuses on:

 - importing recipes from text-based PDFs (single file or batch folder),
+- extracting core recipe sections (title, ingredients, instructions, servings),
-- normalizing ingredient names and units for storage,
+- normalizing ingredient names and units for consistent storage,
-- storing parse confidence and pending review issues.
+- flagging uncertain or omitted lines for review instead of silently dropping data.

 ## Quick start